v0id-strike/Voidborne-Archives/Linux-BSD/1) Unix-Commands.md

 - `ssh` → Secure shell for remote access
 - `sed` → Stream editor for modifying text
+- `shred` -> Overwrite a file to hide its content, and optionally delete it
 - `sort` → Sort lines of a file
 - `sudo` → Run a command as superuser
 - `systemctl` → Manage system services